todiane/love-maths/README.md

-#LOVE MATHS
+# LOVE MATHS

-This is a walkthrough project undertaken as part of my Full Stack Developer training with Code Institute
+This is a walkthrough project undertaken as part of my Full Stack Developer training with Code Institute.
+It provides a series of maths problems that the user has to answer.
+Each correct and incorrect answer is recorded on the screen for the user.

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)